 Values and policies for children in care and care leavers

 We have values and policies in place to make sure children get the right care:

 - Our Pledge to children in care is our promise to children and young people in care and care leavers

 - World at their Feet is a framework and strategy for delivering effective services for children and young people in our care and care leavers

 - e-cigarettes and their impact is information on e-cigarettes and their potential impact on children in care

-See our support for young people pages for general information for young people.
+See our youth link webpages for general information for young people.